yarml/Hydrogen/docs/DFA.md

 States can be final or non final, if the input makes the DFA stop on a non final state, then the input is invalid to that language, otherwise, the final state is returned by the DFA machine

 # DFA graph ascii syntax
-Somewhere  in the Hydrogen lexer/parser source code, you mat come accross a block of code preceded by a comment showing the DFA graph describing what that block of code is supposed to match
+Somewhere  in the Hydrogen lexer/parser source code, you may come accross a block of code preceded by a comment showing the DFA graph describing what that block of code is supposed to match

 ## Basic DFA syntax